 To help election officials manage this deadline, we have produced information on resources available and specific guidelines for mailing, faxing and emailing absentee ballots to UOCAVA voters.

-- Creating Envelopes to Mail Election Materials - Includes guidelines for election mail, envelope design and printing, and envelope samples
+- Creating Mailpieces to Mail Election Materials - Includes guidelines for election mail, mailpiece design and printing, and mailpiece samples

 - Preparing Election Materials to be Mailed - Includes postage-paid indicia templates and postal tag for election materials

 - Mail Guidelines - Includes general mailing instructions for Military and Overseas Citizen Voters

 - Expedited Mail Options - Includes information on expedited mail options for overseas addresses

 - Faxing and Email Guidelines - Includes general faxing and emailing instructions and Electronic Transmission Service (ETS) guidelines